OneMain Holdings (OMF) Received its Third Buy in a Row

-After Piper Sandler and Wells Fargo gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Michael Grondahl maintained a Buy rating on OneMain Holdings yesterday and set a price target of $40.00.
-The company’s shares closed last Monday at $20.54.
+After Piper Sandler and Northland Securities gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
+Analyst Michael Kaye maintained a Buy rating on OneMain Holdings today.
+The company’s shares closed last Tuesday at $23.02.

-According to TipRanks.com, Grondahl is a 3-star analyst with an average return of 0.7% and a 46.3% success rate.
-Grondahl covers the Financial sector, focusing on stocks such as Altisource Portfolio Solutions SA, International Money Express, and WisdomTree Investments.

-OneMain Holdings has an analyst consensus of Strong Buy, with a price target consensus of $41.82, an 117.8% upside from current levels.
-In a report issued on April 20, Wells Fargo also maintained a Buy rating on the stock.
+Currently, the analyst consensus on OneMain Holdings is a Strong Buy with an average price target of $41.42, representing an 86.2% upside.
+In a report issued on April 20, Northland Securities also assigned a Buy rating to the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>